How to design & evaluate user interfaces as well as interaction paradigms for accessing heterogeneous sets of 2D & 3D data involving uncertainty?

 - Analytical interfaces, which allow researchers to dive into underlying research data, view uncertainties, explore associated archive documents and to follow leads to connected Linked Data, for instance examining artist biographies, related artworks and various historical data sources.
 These analytical interfaces are best experienced via desktop computers or tablets.

-- Experiential interfaces, on the other hand, allow for experiencing historical spaces intuitively, by utilizing Virtual and Augmented Reality.
+- Experiential interfaces, on the other hand, allow for experiencing historical spaces intuitively, by utilizing Virtual Reality, Augmented Reality and the constituent motion sensors of mobile phones.
 Casual users and researchers can “jump in” a 3D historical space, look around and interact with the objects around them.
 Via various spatial projections, these users can also examine related Linked Data.

 Towards a Virtual Research Environment demonstrator